Estimated Reading Time: 6 mins

 If criticising ourselves can cause damage to our wellbeing, just imagine the life we can live if we choose to do the opposite — consistently.

-Granted, self-analysis and critical thinking are crucial parts of the growth process.
-However, they should always be constructive.
+Granted, self-analysis and critical thinking are crucial parts of the growth process, however, they should always be constructive.

-There’s no value in tearing down your ego.
 Rather, we should always strive to build ourselves up.

-If you make mistakes, learn from them.
-If you fall, get back up.
-If you fail, find a way to win the next time round.
+Should you fail, find a way to win the next time round.

 Image by Drazen Zigic on magnific

-You must consistently and diligently, show up for yourself.
 These practices help build your self-confidence, so negative opinions have little to no impact.

 Words can be powerful — if we choose to plant, water, and nurture them.